 - Giving free incentives,

 - Obtaining feedback on customer satisfaction through questionnaires.

-Simply put, the mere act of measuring a person’s intent to buy a product will increase their subsequent purchase behaviour, if they hold a positive attitude about the product.
+Simply put, the simple act of measuring a person’s intent to buy a product will increase the likelihood of them buying it in the future.

-Considering that churn often results from a chain of events, fixing one link in the chain at a time would merely extend the time before a customer finally got fed up and left.
+Considering that churn often results from a chain of events, fixing one link in the chain at a time will only extend the period of time it takes for a customer to get fed up and leave.